 - Dynamic address assignment for I3C slaves but still supports static address for I2C slaves.

-- I3C has standardized set of common command code (CCC).
-There are three types of common command codes: Broadcast commands, Directed commands and private.
+- I3C has a standardized set of common command codes (CCC).
+There are three types of common command codes: Broadcast commands, Directed commands, and private.

-- Broadcast commands are like master, which will send CCC to all the slave to set same register value to all slaves present on the I3C bus.
+- Broadcast commands are like a master, which will send CCC to all the slaves to set the same register value for all slaves present on the I3C bus.

 - I3C supports In-band interrupt (IBI) on the I3C bus.
 So separate pins are not required.

-- I3C master will assign dynamic address to the slave as per priority of the slave.
-In such case master depends on reading PID, BCR, DCR registers from the slave and it will assign dynamic address to the slave which ever slave has lowest dynamic address it has highest priority on the bus.
-Because any transaction start initially it will be in open drain mode so in that phase any slave or secondary master can give the IBI or secondary master request whoever wins the arbitration it will complete transaction on the I3C bus.
+- I3C master will assign a dynamic address to the slave as per the priority of the slave.
+In such cases, the master depends on reading PID, BCR, and DCR registers from the slave and it will assign a dynamic address to the slave ever slave has the lowest dynamic address has the highest priority on the bus.
+Because any transaction start initially it will be in open drain mode so in that phase any slave or secondary master can give the IBI or secondary master request whoever wins the arbitration will complete the transaction on the I3C bus.

-- I3C supports hot join operation in which slave will send hot join request to master and master will assign dynamic address the slave.
+- I3C supports a hot join operation in which the slave will send a hot join request to the master and the master will assign a dynamic address to the slave.

-- I3C has error detection and recovery like (parity check in SDR, parity and 5bit CRC for HDR modes).
+- I3C has error detection and recovery (parity check in SDR, parity, and 5bit CRC for HDR modes).

-What are the Protocol Analyzers to Debug I3C vs I2C Protocol?
+What is the Protocol Analyzers to Debug I3C vs I2C Protocol?

 Prodigy offers I3C Protocol Analyzer with advanced capability to trigger and capture the I3C protocol based on I3C Protocol specification.

-Prodigy also offers I2C Protocol analyzer to capture and decode the I2C packets.
-I2C protocol analyzer has advanced capability not only to trigger but long allow very long captures which is very useful for the embedded design engineer during the debug.
+Prodigy also offers an I2C Protocol analyzer to capture and decode the I2C packets.
+The I2C protocol analyzer has the advanced capability not only to trigger but long allow very long captures which is very useful for the embedded design engineer during the debug.

 In conclusion, I3C vs I2C protocol analyzer choice depends on factors like cost and current design.
-However I3C protocol is gaining traction and will be the de facto interface for most of the chipsets developed in the future.
+However, the I3C protocol is gaining traction and will be the de facto interface for most of the chipsets developed in the future.
 To Read more Blogs on Protocol Analyzer, Click Below.